 Also justified in Xiaolin Showdown, as all of the characters are from different countries.
 Clay is from Texas, Kimiko is from Japan, Raimundo is from Brazil, and Omi was raised at the monastery.
 Omi obviously has trouble grasping English, Clay would probably have problems with Portuguese, Chinese, or Japanese, but Rai and Kimiko grew up in nations that stress the importance of learning English.

-In The Venture Brothers, a group of Nazis apparently aren't even German, but they fake the accents to sound genuine.
+In The Venture Bros., a group of Nazis apparently aren't even German, but they fake the accents to sound genuine.
 Dr. Venture points out that they suck at it.

 Used straight in The Simpsons by a number of characters.
 However, Luigi Risotto, the Italian chef, is the only one to admit to this so far.
 He cannot speak a single word of Italian; instead, "I speak-a, how-a you say, 'Fractured English'.
 It's what-a my parents spokinthe home."